 What Responsible Travellers Learn Before Visiting Hoi An

-Being a responsible traveler begins with researching the history, culture, and traditions of Hoi An.
-Knowing what the local cultural norms are will help you behave in a way that isn’t insulting or disruptive and will help you interact in a thoughtful way with locals.
-Locals in Hoi An incredibly welcoming but the community is quite conservative and deeply rooted in Buddhist beliefs.
-Read up on the lasting effects of the Vietnam War, learn local laws, and familiarize yourself with the 50+ ethnic groups that live in Vietnam.
+Firstly being a responsible traveller begins with researching the history, culture, and traditions of Hoi An.
+Knowing what the local cultural norms are helps you behave in a way that isn’t insulting or disruptive.
+In addition, helping you interact in a thoughtful way with locals.
+Because the local Vietnamese in Hoi An are incredibly welcoming.
+But the community is quite conservative and deeply rooted in Buddhist beliefs.
+Read up on the lasting effects of the War.
+Learn local laws and familiarise yourself with the 50+ ethnic groups living in Vietnam.

-Responsible travellers will make an effort to attempt to speak a few words in the local language of the places they visit in order to be able to communicate with locals.
-While many vendors in the Hoi An ancient town can speak English, it isn’t a language spoken by all Vietnamese in Hoi An.
-Show appreciation for Vietnam and a desire to be able to converse by learning a few basics words.
+Responsible travel includes making an effort to attempt to speak a few words in the local language of the places you visit, in order to be able to communicate with locals.
+While many vendors in Hoi An’s Old Town speak English.
+English isn’t spoken by all Vietnamese in Hoi An.
+Show appreciation for Vietnam and a desire to converse by learning a few basics words.

 Hello – Xin Chao (sin chow)

 Goodbye – Tam Biet

 Yes – Vang (vung)

 How are you? – Ban co khoe khong? (ban co kwe khome?)

 Can you help me? – Ban giup toi duoc khong? (ban zoop thoy duc khom?)